Low-Income Loans: Personal Loans for a Tight Budget

 Can I qualify for a low-income personal loan?

 Although it may be more difficult to qualify for a personal loan if you have a low income, it’s possible.
-In addition to employment income, you can also include other sources of income, like alimony, child support and government benefits.
+In addition to employment income, you can also include other sources of income, such as alimony, child support and government benefits.

-You can check your credit score and history before applying.
-This way, you understand where your credit stands and can work on correcting any mistakes in your report and improving your score if needed before you apply.
+You should check your credit score and history before applying.
+This way, you can work on correcting any mistakes in your report and improving your score if needed before you apply.

 Alternatives to low-income personal loans

-As you’re considering whether to get a low-income personal loan or an alternative, Rick Nott, a chartered financial analyst and senior wealth advisor at LourdMurray, suggests not using loans where payments are deferred and only using 0% credit card balance transfers if you’re disciplined enough to pay the balance back within the allotted time frame.
+As you’re considering whether to get a low-income personal loan or an alternative, Rick Nott, a chartered financial analyst and a managing director at Angeles Wealth Management, suggests not using loans where payments are deferred and only using 0% credit card balance transfers if you’re disciplined enough to pay the balance back within the allotted time frame.

 You can find alternatives to personal loans if you have a low income, but stay away from predatory loans with extremely high APRs.